Quick Answer

 Freezing water expands by approximately 9%, creating tremendous pressure that can crack pipes, damage valves, and destroy sprinkler heads[2].
 Even small amounts of trapped water can cause expensive repairs come spring.
 Most irrigation system damage occurs when homeowners skip winterization or perform it incorrectly[3].

 The investment in proper winterization—whether DIY or professional—typically costs far less than repairing freeze damage, which can run into hundreds or thousands of dollars depending on your system's complexity.
+While you're winterizing your irrigation, don't forget to also winterize your lawn mower and prepare your lawn for winter.

 Step-by-Step Winterization Process